History of the nude in art: Realism

 The Sleepers (1866), by Gustave Courbet, Musée du Petit-Palais, Paris.

 From the middle of the century, a trend emerged that emphasized reality, the description of the surrounding world, especially of workers and peasants in the new framework of the industrial era, with a certain component of social denunciation, linked to political movements such as utopian socialism and philosophical movements such as positivism.
 In the context of the dissolution of the classical theory of art that took place in the first half of the 19th century, realism, together with the technical liberation brought about by the appearance of photography, which inspired many of the new artists, meant a thematic liberation, where the protagonists were no longer nobles, heroes or gods, but ordinary people, from the street, portrayed in all their misery and crudeness.

 Its main exponent was Gustave Courbet, an artist with a passionate and politically committed temperament, determined to overcome the "errors of the Romantics and classicists".
-Courbet's work meant the introduction of realism in the nude, which although in previous times had had more or less naturalistic approaches, they were generally subordinated to an idealizing conception of the human body.
-Courbet was the first to portray the body as he perceived it, without idealizing, without contextualizing, without framing it in an iconographic theme, transcribing the forms he captured from nature.
+Courbet's work introduced realism into the nude, which, although in previous times had had more or less naturalistic approaches, was generally subordinated to an idealizing conception of the human body.
+Courbet was the first to portray the body as he perceived it, without idealizing, contextualizing, or framing it within an iconographic theme, transcribing the forms he captured from nature.
 Generally, his models were of robust constitution, like The Bathers (1853), the model of The Painter's Studio (1855), Nude Woman Lying Down (1862), Woman with a Parrot (1865), Lot and His Daughters (1844), Two Bathers (1858) and The Spring (1867).
 Sometimes he was inspired by other artists, as in The Fountain (1868)—a replica of the famous work by Ingres—or The Sleepers (1866), which recalls The Two Girl Friends by Fragonard.
-One of his most famous works is The Origin of the World (1866), where he presents a female body without head, showing the pubis in the foreground, in a radically novel vision that surprised and scandalized the public of the time.
+One of his most famous works is The Origin of the World (1866), where he presents a female body without a head, showing the pubis in the foreground, in a radically novel vision that surprised and scandalized the public of the time.

 Another exponent was Camille Corot, who was primarily a landscape painter, occasionally adding human figures to his landscapes, some of them nudes, in a type of landscapes with an Arcadian air, with vaporous atmospheres and delicate tones, as in Reclining Nymph (1855) and Nymph on the Seashore (1860).
-Later he dissociated the landscape from the human figure, and between 1865 and 1875 he produced numerous works focused on the study of the female figure, such as Interrupted Reading (1865–1870) and Woman with a Pearl (1869).
+Later, he dissociated the landscape from the human figure, and between 1865 and 1875, he produced numerous works focused on the female figure, such as Interrupted Reading (1865–1870) and Woman with a Pearl (1869).
 Other works of his are: Marietta, the Roman Odalisque (1843), Girl with the Pink Skirt (1853–1865), The Bath of Diana (1855), The Dance of the Nymphs (1857), etc.